spacedriveapp/archive-wasm/docs/archive-wasm/functions/extractAll.md

 [`Entry`](../interfaces/Entry.md)[]

-List with all entries included in the archive
+A list of entries from the archive.